QuestionsPlease click on the questions for our responses.

 12. How do you cater for fast-pace learners?

 Mr Lee sees himself as a knowledge blender.
 His main role is to simplify intricate mathematical concepts for your easy mouth-open consumption.
-Mr Lee makes no attempt to use any flamboyant terms to package his teachings.
 He adopts a very down-to-earth approach so that learning mathematics could be done in the most simplistic way.
-His teaching strategy embraces the very fundamental understanding and application of key concepts, without losing sight to what examiners require.top
+His teaching strategy embraces the understanding and application of key fundamental concepts, while keeping in mind of what examiners want to assess.